 What is rosacea?

-Rosacea is a long-term skin condition that causes inflammation of your face.
+Rosacea is a long-term skin condition that causes redness and inflammation of your face.
 Rosacea usually affects the cheeks and chin.
 It may also affect the nose, forehead, and eyes.
 There is no known cause of rosacea.
-Caregivers believe the facial redness occurs when blood vessels in your face widen.
-Rosacea is more common in women, people with fair skin, and those aged 30 or older.
+Healthcare providers believe the facial redness occurs when blood vessels in your face widen.

 What are the signs and symptoms of rosacea?

-Your face will be red with red bumps.
-The bumps often look like acne pimples.
+Your face will be red with bumps.
+The bumps are often red and look like pimples.
 Symptoms range from mild to severe.
 You may have periods of time with no symptoms.
-When you have symptoms, this is called a flare.
-Some signs and symptoms will depend on the type of rosacea you have.
-The 4 types of rosacea are:
+Triggers can cause your symptoms to flare.
+Some signs and symptoms will depend on the type of rosacea you have:

-- Erythematotelangiectatic: This is also called ETR.
-Your face may be red and swollen for long periods.
+- Erythematotelangiectatic is also called ETR.
+Your face may be red and swollen for long periods of time.
 Your skin may burn, itch, or sting more easily when you use creams or lotions on your face.
 Your skin may also be drier than with other types of rosacea.

-- Papulopustular: Your skin may swell, burn, or sting.
+- Papulopustular is also called PPR.
 The bumps on your skin may be filled with pus.
+Your skin may swell, burn, or sting.

-- Phymatous: This type causes your skin on your nose, chin, forehead, cheeks, eyelids, or ears to thicken.
+- Phymatous causes the skin on your nose, chin, forehead, cheeks, eyelids, or ears to thicken.
 Your nose may also look bumpy.

-- Ocular: This type of rosacea affects your eyes.
+- Ocular affects your eyes.
 You may have dry or watery, red eyes.
 Your eyes may burn, sting, or itch.
 You may have eyelid swelling or feel like you have something in your eye.
-You may also have blurry vision.
-Your eyes may hurt when you are in bright light.
+You may also have blurred vision or pain in bright light.

-- Hot drinks or drinks that contain alcohol
+- Spicy foods, hot drinks, or drinks that contain alcohol

 How is rosacea diagnosed?

-Your caregiver will ask about your signs and symptoms.
-He may know you have rosacea by looking at your skin.
-Your caregiver may also do blood tests to learn if another medical condition is the cause of your symptoms.
+Your healthcare provider will ask about your signs and symptoms.
+He or she may know you have rosacea by looking at your skin.
+Your provider may also do blood tests to learn if another medical condition is causing your symptoms.

 How is rosacea treated?

 Rosacea has no cure.
 With treatment, your symptoms can be controlled.
-Ask your caregiver for more information about the following treatments:
+Ask your healthcare provider for more information about the following:

-- Antibiotic medicines: This medicine is given to treat or prevent infection.
+- Antibiotic medicines treat or prevent a bacterial infection.
 Antibiotics may also help decrease swelling, redness, and acne-like bumps.
-This medicine may be given as a pill or a cream to apply on your face.
+Antibiotics may be given as a pill or a cream to apply on your face.

-- Artificial tears: These help keep your eyes moist if you have dryness from ocular rosacea.
+- Eye drops help keep your eyes moist if you have dryness from ocular rosacea.

 - Avoid being in the sun for long periods of time.
 Use sunscreen that is SPF 15 or higher every time you go outside.
 Wear a wide-brimmed hat while you are outdoors.

 - Avoid skin care products that have alcohol, menthol, or salt in them.
 Use fragrance-free products to wash your face.
 Be gentle when you wash your face to avoid irritation.
-Ask your caregiver which products are best to treat dry skin.
+Ask your healthcare provider which products are best to treat dry skin.

 - You have new or worse eye redness or itching.

-- You feel depressed about the look of your skin.
+- You feel depressed about your skin condition.